html.tags

 You can also pass functions to those fields to control the path joining.

-The final insertion position of the tag is determined by the head and append options, and two elements with the same configuration will be inserted into the same area and hold their relative positions to each other.
+The final injection position of the tag is determined by the head and append options, and two elements with the same configuration will be inserted into the same area and hold their relative positions to each other.

 <html>